homielab/react-native-auto-scroll/README.md

 # react-native-auto-scrolling

-Auto horizontal scrolling , You just need wrap the component between `<AutoScrolling>`, it's same like the `marquee` tag in html.
+Auto horizontal scrolling , You just need wrap the component between `<AutoScrolling>`, it is the same like `marquee` tag in html.

-There was many solutions already, but I prefer this one for the best performance.
-All animations will be send to native and perform on the UI thread by using `useNativeDriver`
+There are many solutions, but I prefer this one for the best performance.
+The animations are using `useNativeDriver`, so they will be send to native and will be perform on the UI thread instead of JS thread.

 ## Installation